Jamsheerjr/New-new/README.md

 - `ACCOUNTS_ZIP_URL`: Only if you want to load your Service Account externally from an Index Link.
 Archive the accounts folder to a zip file.
 Fill this with the direct link of that file.
 - `TOKEN_PICKLE_URL`: Only if you want to load your **token.pickle** externally from an Index Link.
 Fill this with the direct link of that file.
 - `INDEX_URL`: Refer to https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index The URL should not have any trailing '/'
 - `DATABASE_URL`: Your Database URL.
-See [Generate Database](https://github.com/arshsisodiya/helios-mirror-public#generate-database) to generate database (**NOTE**: If you use database you can save your Sudo ID permanently using `/addsudo` command).
+See [Generate Database](https://github.com/mallumovieleech/zkpmmleechmirror#generate-database) to generate database (**NOTE**: If you use database you can save your Sudo ID permanently using `/addsudo` command).
 - `AUTHORIZED_CHATS`: Fill user_id and chat_id (not username) of groups/users you want to authorize.
 Separate them with space, Examples: `-0123456789 -1122334455 6915401739`.
-- `AUTHOR_NAME`: Telegraph Author Name, Default is "Helios Mirror Bot"
+- `AUTHOR_NAME`: Telegraph Author Name, Default is "Ølīvï@ ¢lãúdîä Mirror Bot"
-- `AUTHOR_URL`: Telegraph Author URL, Default is "https://t.me/heliosmirror"
+- `AUTHOR_URL`: Telegraph Author URL, Default is "https://t.me/zkp143"
-- `TITLE_NAME`: Telegraph Title Name, Default is "Helios Mirror Search"
+- `TITLE_NAME`: Telegraph Title Name, Default is "Mallu Movies Mirror Search"
-- `GD_INFO`: Google Drive File Discription, Default is "Uploaded by Helios Mirror Bot"
+- `GD_INFO`: Google Drive File Discription, Default is "Uploaded by Ølīvï@ ¢lãúdîä Mirror Bot"
 - `HEROKU_APP_NAME`: Your Heroku App name
 - `HEROKU_API_KEY`: Heroku API Key
 - `LOGS_CHATS`: Fill chat_id of channel/group where you want to store logs.
 Separate them with space, Examples: `-0123456789 -1122334455 6915401739`